erinhp/SSE/README.md

   HoloNet | 40.9922 | 44.2839 | 46.4752 | 41.4308 | 43.6031
   ResNet-50 | 41.7755 | \ | \ | \ | 42.5587

-## Total recognition accuracy of our best submission to Emotion Challenge 2017
+## Recognition accuracy of our best submission to Emotion Challenge 2017
+  For the best submition to Emotion in the wild Challenge 2017, We fused the results on test set from five models.
+In folder `submitted_predictions_emotiw2107`, you can find the corresponding predictions for each model and ensemble predictions.
+We also provide test video list for evaluation.
   Validation(%) | Test(%) |	Methods
   ------------- | ------------- | -------------
   59.01 | 60.34 | 7th Fusion of 1 SSE-ResNet + 1 SSE-DenseNet + 1 SSE-HoloNet + 1 hand-crafted model + 1 audio model